Nevada Probate Process

 YES

-If the decedent’s estate IS subject to the probate process, there are proscribed steps to be taken in accordance with Nevada law.
-Here is a general outline of what to expect in a Nevada probate.
+If the decedent’s estate is subject to the probate process, there are required steps to be taken in accordance with Nevada law.

 This first type of probate process is referred to as an “Affidavit of Entitlement.”
 This is the simplest level of probate, and this streamlined process can usually be done simply with the help of an experienced probate attorney.